ArafatShweiki/movies-site/README.md

 ## Environment configuration

-Create `.env` from `.env.example` and provide all of the following values:
+Create `.env.local` from `.env.example` and provide all of the following values:

 ```dotenv
 VITE_OMDB_API_KEY=your_omdb_api_key